Create!

 Tea with the Vicars

-Gather with Pastor Lauren or Pastor Eli on Zoom on Tuesday mornings for an hour-long conversation with a rotating focus drawing on various topics like themes from Sunday worship, community events, or major headlines in the news.
+Gather with Pastor Lauren, Pastor Eli, or Pastor Tijuana on Zoom on Tuesday mornings for an hour-long conversation with a rotating focus drawing on various topics like themes from Sunday worship, community events, or major headlines in the news.
 This informal, weekly gathering is open to all regardless of how often one can come.

 Come with questions, ideas, reflections or just ready to engage with your Pastors.